 Ahmad’s family was one of an estimated 550 families—thousands of individuals—who left Busra al-Hariri since Saturday, according to statistics provided to Syria Direct by the town’s local council.
-Most of the families travelled south, to other villages and cities in the eastern Daraa countryside, including al-Hrak, al-Jiza and al-Karak.
+Most of the families travelled south, to other villages and cities in the eastern Daraa countryside, including al-Hirak, al-Jiza and al-Karak.

 Hundreds of residents from a number of towns in the western Daraa countryside also fled the province for neighboring Quneitra province over the past week, Abu Muhammad, director of the al-Karama displacement camp, told Syria Direct.